Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 AMD’s Ryzen 7 2700x is a mighty impressively chip.
 It fixes the main issues people had with the original Ryzen processors, and are now giving us the CPU’s full power more of the time, and that means it is far more competitive against Intel’s finest coffee lake processor.
 And it was able to do it for a lot less cash too.

 Well, besides the 8 CPU performance terms, the extra core counter of the 2700x really puts the super core i7 8700k in its place.
 This means that Intel is going to have to respond, whether that’s by dropping their pants on processor pricing or shipping out their eight-core chip, they just have to do something.
 But AMD has prepped this time too- there is no Ryzen 72800x in their current second-gen stack, which is odd, given the 1800x top the range- so that must be a halo product that AMD is holding back.
-A chip tweak to give us as much as the Zen plus silicon can offer, and it came out as soon as Intel released 8 core i9, making it a smart launch from AMD.
+A chip tweaks to give us as much as the Zen plus silicon can offer, and it came out as soon as Intel released 8 core i9, making it a smart launch from AMD.

 This shows that they have both learned their lessons and that Ryzen wasn’t just a flash in the pan, and the AMD CPU business is here to stay, and it is here to stay competitive.
 The very fact is that AMD is improving on their original should give gamers renewed confidence in them, and could even convince people who didn’t want to be early Ryzen costumers to take a point on AMD’s silicon this time around.